i05nagai/memorandum/language/english_speaking.md

 * bib
 * lay a finger
 * take
+    * take something to heart
+        * Dont't take it to heart. he was only joking about your hair
+    * take a rain check on
+        * Mind if I take a rain check on that drink?
+I have to work late tonight
+    * take a stroll/trip/walk down memory lane
+        * to remmber happy times in the past
     * engineers take pride and ownership in what they do
     * take in
         * understand